Thedrogon/thePizza-api/README.md

+#myPizza api - get pizza details

-Its an exmaple api where one can access different pizza details
+###Its an exmaple api where one can access different pizza details